Skip to main content

 Today’s IT environment has evolved.
 Cloud service adoption is much more common, virtually everyone has at least one mobile device on them at all times, and the internet of things (IoT) ensures that everyone is connected.
 How users access information assets is also diversifying, and it’s virtually impossible to protect our endpoint devices, network, data, and applications while leveraging yesterday’s conventional security measures.

-Techopedia notes that "because untrusted threat actors exist both internally and external to a network, Zero Trust supports the following principles:
+Techopedia notes that "because untrusted threat actors exist both internally and external to a network, zero trust supports the following principles:

-• Never Trust
+• Never trust

-• Always Verify
+• Always verify

 • Enforce Principle of Least Privilege (PoLP)